mastixstudio/mastixstudio/IntroductionToAAD.md

 ## Key Concepts

-AAD computes the sensitivities of a function by breaking down its operations into basic steps for which sensitivities are already known.
-These steps are then traversed in both forward and reverse direction through an intricate process that enables AAD to efficiently capture the sensitivity of the function's output to its input variables.
+AAD computes the sensitivities of a function by breaking down its operations into basic calculations for which sensitivities are already known.
+These calculations are then traversed in both forward and reverse direction through an intricate process that enables AAD to efficiently capture the sensitivity of the function's output to its input variables.

 The methodology can be broken down conceptually in a few parts:

 - **Decomposing the Function:**
-  Central to AAD is decomposing a complex function into a series of basic operations for which sensitivities are already known.
-The function is represented using a computational graph where nodes signify basic operations or variables, and edges depict the flow or dependencies of these operations.
-Below is an illustration of how a basic operation is structured and how basic operations combine into a computational graph.
+  Central to AAD is decomposing a complex function into a series of basic calculations for which sensitivities are already known.
+The function is represented using a computational graph where nodes signify basic calculations or variables, and edges depict the flow or dependencies of these calculations.
+Below is an illustration of how a basic calculation is structured and how calculations combine into a computational graph.

 <div align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/basic-operation.svg" alt="Basic operation" style="width: 30%;">
   <br/>
-  <i>Figure 1: Basic operation.</i>
+  <i>Figure 1: Basic calculation.</i>
   <br/>
   <br/>
 </div>